CALL US TODAY! (225) 647-2747

 • Use secondary containment systems already in place (such as dikes or spill berms).

-• Deploy absorbent materials or spill kits to soak up leaked material and prevent it from spreading.
+• Deploy absorbent materials or spill kits to capture leaked material.

-• Block off or redirect any floor drains or runoff paths to keep hazardous substances from entering water systems or sensitive areas.
+• Block or redirect drains to prevent hazardous materials from entering water systems.

 Step 4: Document the Damage